Valérie Donzelli

-Valérie Donzelli (born 2 March 1973) is a French actress, filmmaker and screenwriter.
+Valérie Donzelli (born 2 March 1973) is a French actress and filmmaker.
 She has directed six feature films and two short films since 2008, including Declaration of War (2011), Just the Two of Us (2023) and At Work (2025).

 Early life

 Valérie Donzelli was born in Épinal (France).
 She grew up in Créteil, near Paris.
 She moved to Lille with her family when she was 14 years old before going back to Paris at the age of 19.
 Before starting to work in the cinema, Donzelli first studied architecture, but abandoned it quickly.
 She started playing theatre at the municipal conservatory of the 10th arrondissement of Paris, but always kept a bad memory of this period.
 For a living, she worked at a bakery in Paris.
 She met Jérémie Elkaïm at that time, who became her partner, both in life and at work, and who encouraged her to quit the conservatory and her job at the bakery to become an actress.
 They now have two kids; the oldest one, Gabriel, inspired the movie Declaration of War.
 They are now separated, but still have a close relationship.